 Lawmaker Sergio Wisky (PRO, Río Negro province) has been one of the most vocal advocates within the ruling Cambiemos (Let’s Change) coalition for the decriminalisation of abortion.

-Wisky, who is also a medical doctor, spoke to the Times about the June 13 vote to legalise elective abortion without judicial authorisation in the first 14 weeks of pregnancy.
+Wisky, who is also a medical doctor, spoke to the Timesabout the June 13 vote to legalise elective abortion without judicial authorisation in the first 14 weeks of pregnancy.

-How do you assess the ongoing process in Congress, of presentations by members of civil society either for or against the decriminalisation of abortion?
+How do you assess the ongoing process in Congress of presentations by members of civil society either for or against the decriminalisation of abortion?

 These presentations have reaffirmed arguments for and against abortion, generally.
 It has been hard for some people who are against abortion to understand that Argentina already decriminalised a number of grounds for abortion over 100 years ago; they are arguing that even on these grounds abortion should be illegal.
-In any case, the exposition process has enriched the debate.
+In any case, this process has enriched the debate.

 How do you explain President Mauricio Macri’s support for the debate process and a vote in Congress, given that he is neither in favour of the decriminalisation of abortion nor is he known, generally, to respond to popular social demands like this one?